 Since 1988, 18 national fleets have been involved in the blue whiting fisheries.
 The highest landings have been reported by Norway, followed by the USSR/Russia, Iceland and the Faroes.
-Over the last decade, 13 or 14 national fleets land parts of the blue whiting quota each year.
 The highest concentrations of catches are generally found along the edge of the continental shelf in the area west of the British Isles, on the Rockall and Hatton Banks and around the Faroe Islands in quarter 1.
 In the following quarters catches are generally taken further north in the Norwegian Sea and also in the North Sea with lesser quantities of blue whiting caught in the southern area off Spain and Portugal.

-Most of the catches are taken in the directed pelagic trawl fishery in the spawning and post spawning areas (Divisions Vb, VIa, b, and VIIb, c).
-Catches are also taken in the directed and mixed fishery in Subarea IV and Division IIIa, and in the pelagic trawl fishery in the Subareas I and II and in Divisions Va and XIVb.
-These fisheries in the northern areas have taken between 360,000-2,300,000 t per year in the last decade, while catches in the southern areas (Subarea VIII, IX, Divisions VIId, e and g-k) have been in the range of 20,000-85,000 t.
-The proportion of landings originating from the Norwegian Sea fluctuates greatly, having increased from 5% of the total in the mid-1990s to around 30% in 2003-2004, after which the proportion decreased again to below 10%.
+Most of the catches are taken in the directed pelagic trawl fishery in the spawning and post-spawning areas (Divisions 5.b, 6.a, b, and 7.b, c).
+Catches are also taken in the directed and mixed fishery in Subarea 4 and Division 3.a, and in the pelagic trawl fishery in the Subareas 1 and 2 and in Divisions 5.a and 14.b.
+These fisheries in the northern areas have taken between 100 000-2 300 000 t per year in the last decade, while catches in the southern areas (Subarea 8, 9, Divisions 7.d, e and g-k) have been in the range of 3000-85 000 t.
+The proportion of landings originating in the Norwegian Sea fluctuates greatly, having increased from 5% of the total in the mid-1990s to around 30% in 2003-2004, after which the proportion decreased again to below 10%.
 These fluctuations are thought to be linked to fluctuations in recruitment.
-In Division IXa blue whiting is mainly taken as bycatch in mixed trawl fisheries (IC-ES, 2008a).
-The proportions of landings originating in each area are mapped and presented in the annual working group reports.
-The procedure of the working group is to split length frequency data into three areas, although it is recognised that the northern area comprises both spawning size fish and juveniles.
-The three areas are as follows:
+In Division 9.a blue whiting is mainly taken as bycatch in mixed trawl fisheries (ICES, 2008a).